 The audio guide includes a metronome and a playback of the melody.

-You can activate or deactivate each of these guides under the catalog menu:
+You can activate or deactivate each of these guides and silence errors under the catalog menu:

-If the button is highlighted, the guide is activated (and vice versa).
+If the button is highlighted, the option is activated (and vice versa).